mwarning/trigger/README.md

 ## Usage

-The status of the door is determined if the https query or ssh command returns the strings `LOCKED`, `UNLOCKED` or some other output.
+The status of the door is determined if the https query or ssh command returns the strings `LOCKED` (closed door), `UNLOCKED` (open door) or some other output (unknown door state).
 The return message is displayed in the App for a short period.

 ## Status

-- Https/SSH calls work.
+- HTTPS/SSH calls work.
 - Sending the ssh public key as a registration mechanism is missing.
 - The ssh key pair and certificate cannot be explicitly removed right now (but replaced).